 Marcel Johannes Kits (1995) is one of the most promising young cellists to emerge from Estonia, having won the 1st prizes and special prizes at the Johannes Brahms competition in Austria in 2016 and at the George Enescu competition in Romania in 2018.
 He has also won 1st prizes at the major competitions in Estonia (TV competition “Classical Stars” in 2013 and National String Competition in 2015).

-During last season he had recitals in China and Japan and concerts with the Jerusalem Symphony Orchestra (conductor Andres Mustonen) in Israel, Bad Reichenhaller Philharmoniker in Germany, Pärnu City Orchestra (conductor Jüri Alperten) in Estonia and with Kymi Sinfonietta (conductor Andres Mustonen) in Finland.
-In February made his debut in Konzerthaus Berlin with pianist Rasmus Andreas Raide and in March they had a recital tour in Estonia.
+During the last season he had recitals in China and Japan and concerts with the Jerusalem Symphony Orchestra (conductor Andres Mustonen) in Israel, Bad Reichenhaller Philharmoniker in Germany, Pärnu City Orchestra (conductor Jüri Alperten) in Estonia and with Kymi Sinfonietta (conductor Andres Mustonen) in Finland.
+In February he made his debut in Konzerthaus Berlin with pianist Rasmus Andreas Raide and in March they had a recital tour in Estonia.

 He is a prize winner of several international competitions: 2nd prize at the international cello competition in Liezen (Austria, 2004), 1st and 2nd prize at the international Karl Davydov cello competition in Kuldiga (Latvia, 2006 and 2012), 2nd prize at the international Dombrovsky competition in Riga (Latvia, 2011).
 In 2015 he was awarded the prize of the friends and sponsors of Trossingen University of Music.